rlangc/SecureTest-Troubleshooting-Guide/README.md

 <h4>If a student cannot connect to RTC-Students Wi-Fi:</h4>

-- Have them check their VPN status in Zscaler
+1. Have them check their VPN status in Zscaler
         - Click the caret icon on the taskbar (bottom-right)
         - Click the Zscaler icon to open the application
-- Ensure the following:
+2. Ensure the following:
         - VPN – Service Status should be “On”
         - Authentication Status should be “Authenticated”
         - If either status is incorrect, use the Turn On/Off or Authenticate Early function to reset
-- If the issue persists, the student should contact IT (see below)
+3. If the issue persists, the student should contact IT (see below)

 <h4>Additional Troubleshooting Steps:</h4>

 - If the VPN is connected, but SecureTest remains inaccessible, disconnect and reconnect the VPN
 - If they still cannot connect to the VPN:
     - Close Zscaler
     - Disconnect from RTC-Students
     - Reconnect to RTC-Students
     - Try to re-authenticate
     - Restart the computer if necessary

 <h4>If SecureTest disconnects due to VPN/Wi-Fi loss during the exam:</h4>

-- If prompted with a message about lost connectivity, have them select “OK”
+1. If prompted with a message about lost connectivity, have them select “OK”
-- Have them verify their VPN connection
+2. Have them verify their VPN connection
-- If VPN shows as disconnected, follow the above steps to reconnect
+3. If VPN shows as disconnected, follow the above steps to reconnect
-- If issues persist:
+4. If issues persist:
         - If available, connect to a blue line (most classrooms have 1-2 access points)
         - Close and reopen the browser, then access SecureTest again
-- If no blue line is available, have the student use a spare laptop, switch users (CTRL + ALT + DEL), insert their PIV card, and log in as usual
+        - If no ethernet line is available, have the student use a spare laptop, switch users (```CTRL``` + ```ALT``` + ```DEL```), and log in as usual
-- If SecureTest still does not function, contact IT
+5. If SecureTest still does not function, contact IT

 <h3>IT Contact Information:</h3>